moistToiletPaper42/Moistys-Forked-Discord-Chat-Relay/README.md

-# Infra's Simple Discord Chat Relay for SourceMod
+# Moisty's Fork of Infra's Simple Discord Chat Relay for SourceMod

 Simple SourceMod plugin that logs chats to Discord via webhooks.
 Not everything needs to be complicated!
-Tested on CS:GO and TF2.
+The original was tested in CS:GO and TF2.
+This fork was tested in L4D2.

 ## Webhook Styles: